Research

 Psychiatry Research, 2012.

-The purpose of the present study was to determine if the theta/beta ratio, and theta and beta separately, correlate with behavioral parameters, and if these measures discriminate between children and adolescents with ADHD and normal gender- and age-matched controls.
+The purpose of the present study was to determine whether the theta/beta ratio, as well as theta and beta waves separately, correlate with behavioral parameters, and whether these measures can distinguish between children and adolescents with ADHD and normal gender- and age-matched controls.
 Sixty-two patients and 39 controls participated in the study.
-A continuous performance test (CPT), a GO/NOGO test and two rating scales were used to measure behavior in the patient group.
-EEG spectra were analyzed in eyes-closed and eyes-opened conditions, and in a GO/NOGO task in both groups.
-Neither the theta/beta ratio at CZ, nor theta and beta separately discriminated significantly between patients and controls.
-When each person was compared with the database significant elevations of theta were found in 25.8% of the patients and in only one control subject (2.6%).
-In the ADHD group, theta at CZ was positively correlated with inattention and executive problems and negatively correlated with hyperactivity/impulsivity.
-Beta correlated with good attention level in the control group, but with ADHD symptoms in the patients.
-Omission errors in the GO/NOGO test discriminated between patients and controls with an accuracy of 85%.
-For theta at CZ, the accuracy was 62%.
+A continuous performance test (CPT), a GO/NOGO test, and two rating scales were used to measure behavior in the patient group.
+EEG spectra were analyzed under eyes-closed and eyes-open conditions, and during a GO/NOGO task in both groups.
+Neither the theta/beta ratio at CZ nor theta and beta separately showed significant differences between patients and controls.
+When each individual was compared with the database, significant elevations in theta were found in 25.81% of the patients and in only one control subject (2.61%).
+In the ADHD group, theta at CZ was positively correlated with inattention and executive function problems and negatively correlated with hyperactivity/impulsivity.
+Beta correlated with good attention levels in the control group, but with ADHD symptoms in the patients.
+Omission errors in the GO/NOGO test distinguished between patients and controls with an accuracy of 85.1%.
+For theta at CZ, the accuracy was 62.1%.
 Significantly elevated theta characterized a subgroup of ADHD and correlated with inattention and executive problems.

-Müller, Andreas; Candrian, Gian; Grane, Venke Arntsberg; Kropotov, Juri D; Ponomarev, Valery A; Baschera, Gian-Marco
+Müller, Andreas; Candrian, Gian; Grane, Venke Arntsberg; Kropotov, Yuri D.; Ponomarev, Valery A.; Baschera, Gian-Marco

 Discriminating between ADHD adults and controls using independent ERP components and a support vector machine: a validation study